braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/cordova/content_cards.md

 ## Customization

-You can use these additional methods to build a custom Content Cards Feed within your app:
+you can use these additional methods to build a custom content cards feed within your app:

 |Method | Description |
 |---|---|